 While anecdotal evidence suggests the initial financial impact of adjusting bus schedules may range from substantial expense to windfall savings (see e.g., n.
 521, infra), economists point out that changing the ordering of elementary and high schools in a tiered system should have little, if any, direct financial cost to school districts.
 (49) Consistent with this observation, neither the suburban school district of Edina (6,800 students), nor the urban district of Minneapolis (50,000 students), found that the change to a later start increased transportation costs.
 (37) The same buses and routes were used, the only changes made were the times the buses used the routes.
 (37) By contrast, moving from a multi-tiered system to a single tier system would entail an increase in transportation expenditures.
 (49)

 Assuming aggregate costs of $150 per student per year over the thirteen years a student is in a K–12 system, (354) Brookings Institute economists Jacob and Rockoff arrive at an increase in transportation costs of $1,950 over a student’s school career to move to a single tier system.
 (49) As previously noted (§ III.A., supra), middle and high school academic achievement is estimated to increase by 0.175 standard deviations on average, with effects for disadvantaged students roughly twice as large as advantaged students, when start times are delayed by one hour, from “roughly 8 a.m. to 9 a.m.”
 (49) This may be significant for schools attempting to meet minimum competency requirements.
 (44, 354) Following the “methodology used in Krueger (2003),” the economists estimate the start time change will increase individual student lifetime earnings by approximately $17,500 in present value.
 (49) The benefits to costs ratio is “conservatively” estimated at 9 to 1.
-(49) The National Center for Education Statistics reports that for the years 2011-2012, only 3.8 percent of U.S. junior and senior high schools began at 9 a.m. or later.
+(49) As previously noted (see, § III, supra), the National Center for Education Statistics reports that for the years 2011-2012, only 3.8 percent of U.S. junior and senior high schools began at 9 a.m. or later.
 (20.5)

 In order to manage school budgets, many administrators reconfigure bus schedules to advance start times for middle or high school students.
 In the larger picture, however, any realized savings may be undone by the diminished academic performance associated with early start times; (24, 323, 354) i.e., lower academic achievement means slower growth in the economy.
 (323, 324, 325) There is a “strong relationship” between academic achievement, cognitive skills, and national economic growth.
-(323, 324, 325) In addition, as previously noted (see, § III, supra), Assistant Professor Troxel advises that advancing start times to save money represents “short-sighted” thinking, and will, “in the long term, cost … far more in terms of lost wages, higher rates of crime, more motor vehicle accidents and increased rates of obesity and associated health complications.”
+(323, 324, 325) In addition, as discussed earlier (see, § III, supra), Assistant Professor Troxel advises that advancing start times to save money represents “short-sighted” thinking, and will, “in the long term, cost … far more in terms of lost wages, higher rates of crime, more motor vehicle accidents and increased rates of obesity and associated health complications.”
 (317)

 Moreover, economist Finley Edwards observes that eliminating tiered busing and moving all students to the same schedule may provide a much less expensive means of improving academic performance than reducing class size.
 (354)